Diamond Certification: Best Grading Labs in 2024

 AGSL - AGS Certification

-AGSL is primarily responsible for grading diamonds and has developed its own standards.
-It is a formidable rival to GIA and has a strong reputation in the diamond industry.
-Yet, an area of concern arises when AGS grades the clarity of diamonds, particularly in the SI1/SI2 range.
-Instances have been observed where AGS graded diamonds in the SI2 category as if they were more akin to I1 diamonds.
+Weakness: Instances have been observed where AGS graded diamonds in the SI2 category as if they were more akin to I1 diamonds.
 Consequently, caution is advised when dealing with AGS's inconsistencies in grading clarity within the SI2 range.

 Please note that AGS merged with GIA in late 2022.
-These insights are relevant to existing AGS grading reports, which can be verified here.
+These insights are relevant to existing AGS grading reports, which can be verified here

 GIA Certification

 The Gemological Institute of America (GIA) is a non-profit organization that researches and educates consumers about jewelry and gemstones.
-Its involvement encompasses the study and grading of diverse gemstones.
-Alongside its lab services, GIA offers gemologist training, comprehensive education, and research support to the diamond industry.
-GIA's diamond grading reports are highly esteemed as the industry's foremost "certifications" and verification documents.
+It studies and grades all types of gemstones.
+GIA’s diamond grading reports are the industry's top-rated diamond "certifications" and verification documents.

 Discussions also revolve around GIA's methodology for determining excellent cuts in diamonds.
 A point of contention pertains to the broad criteria for assigning excellent cut grades to diamonds – the highest tier on GIA's scale.
 In comparison, it has been suggested that AGS's utilization of a proportion-based system for assigning ideal cut grades in their reports may yield a superior grading approach.
-For those considering well-cut GIA graded diamonds, evaluate GIA's report against our recommended super ideal cut proportions.

 GIA diamond reports can be verified here.